 - Using software such as SSH (Secure Shell software typically used to connect to Unix & Linux systems)

-- Start a Remote Desktop connection to an office computer (XP Remote Desktop, VNC, etc.)
+- Start a Remote Desktop connection to an office computer (Remote Desktop, VNC, etc.)

 - Log onto the Pace Domain Print from student PCs/laptops, on or off campus, and retrieve from any of the new printer locations